Independent Educational Evaluation (IEE) in Maryland

 Key Timelines

-If the parent obtains an IEE at private expense, the IEP team must consider it at the next IEP meeting (34 CFR 300.502(c)).
+If the parent obtains an IEE at private expense, the IEP team must consider it at the next IEP meeting or relevant decision point (34 CFR 300.502(c)).